 Risks the Buyers May Encounter

 Developing an exit strategy requires experience and judgment.
 It requires advice from professionals in many fields who will seek to understand the transaction, the assumptions, and the goals.
-Martha M. Dwyer has experience in assisting clients in creating exit strategies.
+Martha M. Dwyer, a New York corporate lawyer and exit planning attorney has experience in assisting clients in creating exit strategies.
 She is adept at contributing to smart and sustainable exit plans.

-Whether you’re contemplating selling your business, planning for succession, considering a merger or acquisition, or seeking to understand the various exit strategies available, the Law Office of Martha M. Dwyer is here to help.
+Whether you’re contemplating selling your business, planning for succession, considering a merger or acquisition, or seeking to understand the various exit strategies available, the Law Office of Martha M. Dwyer in New York is here to help.